jngbutler/GettingAndCleaningData/Codebook.md

 5. Create a tidy data set with the average of each variable for each activity and each subject

 #### Final Tidy Data Set
 The final "tidy data" set consists of 180 rows (6 activities x 30 subjects) and 81 columns.
+For each subjectid and activitylabel (LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS), there are 79 columns containing the averages of the measurements.

 subjectid
 activitylabel